To reverse aquaculture’s fortunes in Europe, EUMOFA makes social acceptance push

 Global aquaculture production has risen rapidly, led by growth in Asia, but output has been flat in Europe, Jolly said.

-E.U. consumer purchasing behavior data shows ther is now “no clear preference for fisheries’ products,” with EUMOFA’s latest analysis finding that just one-third of the population favors wild-caught and that the most-consumed species across the region are farmed products, with salmon, trout, shrimp, and mussels collectively accounting for 23 percent of E.U. residents’ consumption.
+E.U. consumer purchasing behavior data shows there is now “no clear preference for fisheries’ products,” with EUMOFA’s latest analysis finding that just one-third of the population favors wild-caught and that the most-consumed species across the region are farmed products, with salmon, trout, shrimp, and mussels collectively accounting for 23 percent of E.U. residents’ consumption.

-“On a month-by-month basis, these products are also eaten in higher proportions at Easter and Christmas, which means that they are consumed at special occasions and that consumers consider them to be high-value products.
+“On a month-by-month basis, these products are also eaten in higher proportions at Easter and Christmas, which means that they are consumed on special occasions and that consumers consider them to be high-value products.
 There is also a demand for certified products, and we are seeing an increase in quality schemes like [protected geographical indications] in the E.U. market,” Jolly said.

 However, while E.U. consumers are by and large accepting of aquaculture products, they generally oppose the further development of the aquaculture industry, a factor that is hindering its growth, Jolly said.
-Therefore, one part of a four-point strategy led by EUMOFA and launched in 2021 to establish a more-competitive and -resilient aquaculture industry is focused on social acceptance of aquaculture through the provision of additional clear information about the industry.
+Therefore, one part of a four-point strategy led by EUMOFA and launched in 2021 to establish a more competitive and resilient aquaculture industry is focused on social acceptance of aquaculture through the provision of additional clear information about the industry.

 “We are currently working on a communication campaign that will aim to inform E.U. citizens about the benefits of E.U. aquaculture,” Jolly said.
 “For this, we will develop some tools for national and regional authorities to promote [the industry].”